energyandcleanair/pm25ml/README.md

-# PM2.5 predictions in India
+# PM2.5 estimates in India

-The aim of this project is to regularly produce raster PM2.5 predictions at a 10 km resolution in India.
+The aim of this project is to regularly produce raster PM2.5 estimates at a 10 km resolution in India.
 It features a two-stage machine learning model for daily PM2.5 predictions.

 Based on *[Improved daily PM2.5 estimates in India reveal inequalities in recent enhancement of air quality]*